-The following financial statements included in this report are unaudited: the condensed consolidated statements of operations for the thirteen weeks ended April 2, 2011 and the twelve weeks ended February 19, 2010, the condensed consolidated balance sheet as of April 2, 2011, the condensed consolidated statements of cash flows for the thirteen weeks ended April 2, 2011 and the twelve weeks ended February 19, 2010, and the condensed consolidated statement of shareholders' equity for the thirteen weeks ended April 2, 2011.
+The following financial statements included in this report are unaudited: the condensed consolidated statements of operations for the thirteen and twenty-six weeks ended July 2, 2011 and for the twelve and twenty-four weeks ended May 14, 2010, the condensed consolidated balance sheet as of July 2, 2011, the condensed consolidated statements of cash flows for the twenty-six weeks ended July 2, 2011 and for the twenty-four weeks ended May 14, 2010, and the condensed consolidated statement of shareholders' equity for the twenty-six weeks ended July 2, 2011.
 In the opinion of management, these statements include all adjustments necessary for a fair presentation of CRA's consolidated financial position, results of operations, and cash flows.

-The following financial statements included in this report were derived from audited consolidated financial statements included in the Company's Annual Report on Form 10-K that was filed on February 10, 2011: the condensed consolidated statements of operations for the five weeks ended
+The condensed consolidated balance sheet as of January 1, 2011 included in this report was derived from audited consolidated financial statements included in the Company's Annual Report on Form 10-K that was filed on February 10, 2011.